Chautauqua Institution, Chautauqua NY: Feed Your Head

 Programming revolves around a particular theme (e.g. Comedy, Nature, International Affairs) each of the nine weeks from mid-June to mid-August.

-Influential speakers and experts engage a wide range of ages and backgrounds.
+Influential speakers and experts engage in a wide range of ages and backgrounds.
 It boggled my mind that thousands of people would show up for a discourse on depictions of Race in Art, for instance.
 Or, the complex narrative of Native Americans in this country.
 But they do.

 Chautauqua Institution amphitheater is full for most lectures and evening entertainment